Harishchand83077/ml-insight-platform/README.md

 into a model-ready feature table, and served through a FastAPI endpoint backed by a Redis cache.
-Model training is tracked in MLflow, feature drift is monitored with Evidently, and retraining runs asynchronously via Celery — the goal is a working end-to-end ML system with real infrastructure seams (queue, cache, DB, async worker), not just a notebook that outputs a metric.
+Model training is tracked in MLflow, feature drift is monitored with Evidently, and retraining runs asynchronously via Celery.
+A LangGraph agent sits on top of the same serving layer, answering natural-language questions about a customer's churn risk, aggregate churn statistics, and the project's own modeling decisions (via RAG over `docs/`), exposed through a `/chat` endpoint and a small React frontend — the goal is a working end-to-end ML system with real infrastructure seams (queue, cache, DB, async worker, agent), not just a notebook that outputs a metric.

 ## Architecture